-Registration Priority
+Priority Registration

-Members of Honors Carolina are first in their class to register for courses each semester - and receive extended registration priority for honors courses.
+Members of Honors Carolina are first in their class when choosing courses that match their academic interests and spark their curiosity.

 Hands-on Learning

 With over 200 options available each year, students enjoy a variety of honors seminars designed as small, collaborative learning environments led by award-winning faculty.
 These courses rely on research and hands-on learning to explore the sciences, humanities, fine arts, and professional programs.
 In addition, more than 90% of Honors Carolina students get involved in undergraduate research projects through summer fellowships and by completing a Senior Honors Thesis.
 Engaging in original inquiry and investigation allows students to develop new skills and experience the thrill of discovery.